akshxyjagtap/ML-Projects/README.md

-##### I Am AKSHAY JAGTAP Currently Studying B.Tech Artificial Intelligence And Data Science (2nd Year) From  Dr. D. Y. Patil Institute Of Technology, Pimpri, Pune.
+##### I Am AKSHAY JAGTAP Currently Studying B.Tech Artificial Intelligence And Data Science (3rd Year) From  Dr. D. Y. Patil Institute Of Technology, Pimpri, Pune.
 I Am Studying Machine Learning And Data Science In Depth.
 I Plan To Master It !

 - #####  MY PROJECTS:

   - [NETFLIX][NETFLIX]
-     - EDA on Netflix titles  done using python, numpy, pandas, matplotlib, seaborn and plotly.
+     - EDA on Netflix 📺 titles  done using python, numpy, pandas, matplotlib, seaborn and plotly.
   - [LICENSE PLATE DETECTION][LICENSE PLATE DETECTION]
      - Identifying  and recogninzing the Vehical 🚗 License Number Plates using cv2, easyocr, tesseract and other libraries.
   - [Hands detection][Hands detection]
     - Detection of hands ✋ using mediapipe and cv2 .
+  - [Drawing with fingertip][Drawing with fingertip]
+    - Drawing 🎨 with index fingertip
   - [PROFANITY FILTER][PROFANITY FILTER]
-     - Api thats gets a comment of string as input and post the status of comment if it contains profane words or not. build on existing pypi package and added hindi profanity words to detect in hindi.
+     - Api thats gets a comment 💭 of string as input and post the status of comment if it contains profane words or not 👍👎. build on existing pypi package and added hindi profanity words to detect in hindi.